If you’re in the market for a pressure washer, then you will have seen that there is a lot of different stuff to learn before buying.

 And hopefully that’s made things a little clearer!

 A medium duty washer will probably suit most of your cleaning needs as you will get the benefit of a light duty washer as well (if you want lower pressures, you can use a wider nozzle).
+And you can generally use them from a bucket.

 Medium duty washers are definitely the most versatile and, unless you have some serious grime or rust you need to get rid of, will perform most of your cleaning tasks quickly and effectively, which is all you really need!